-Keeping the lights on, the water running and the workers safe
+Keeping the lights on and the workers safe

 From gas, electricity and water suppliers to integrated providers, the utilities sector is tightly regulated to ensure reliable supply.
 Meanwhile, health & safety legislation ensures utilities companies protect their lone workers.
 From Worker Down scenarios for engineers, to dealing directly with the public, Safe Hub is ideally placed to offer these workers the protection they need.